 Did it work out?
 You could say that.
 Upon handing the DG-1 a What Hi-Fi?
 2020 award, we concluded, "This Vertere is now the one to beat at this level".

 You should never judge a book by its cover, and the same can be said for turntables.
 The Roksan Xerxes 20 looks to be your conventional, run-of-the-mill wooden-box turntable, but it is packed with clever engineering.

 A motor that turns on its axis to compensate for torque fluctuations, a bearing designed to minimise noise, and rubber suspension tuned to dampen specific frequencies are just some of the little tricks Roksan's engineers built into this player.
 And they worked.
 The Xerxes 20 got all the essentials right – this is a player with first-class dynamics, and exceptional timing and rhythm.

 Rega Planar 8 (2019)

-But we love the new Rega Planar 8 for doing something a little different and still delivering top-quality performance.
+But we love the latest Rega Planar 8 for doing something a little different and still delivering top-quality performance.
 There's a new main bearing assembly, a new three-piece platter, a new tonearm, and a new look that is like nothing else around.
 The sound?
 Stunning and perhaps unrivalled.